knpatel401/filetree/README.md

 * File notes
 The file notes enables the user to write and display (org-mode) notes associated with individual files and directories.
 The note can be displayed in a side buffer either when cycling through files in the file tree viewer or when the file is open in a buffer.
 The notes are kept in a single org-mode file with a heading for each file/directory.

-## Motivation
-FileTree started as a way to more easily select files from recentf-list.
-The tree structure view and basic filtering operations helped to quickly narrow to the file of interest.
-Over time, I've found the structure to be a convenient foundation for building additional functionality for my workflow around.

 ## File Tree Viewer

 ### Starting and Exit Viewer